Venezuelan crisis defection: Other military

 In early 2019, a group of Venezuelan ex-army and police officers in Peru announced support for Guaidó, disclaiming Maduro.
 Multiple groups of similarly retired or displaced soldiers said that they would return to fight Maduro if needed.

 Early on 21 January, at least 27 soldiers of the Venezuelan National Guard stationed near Miraflores Palace mutinied against Maduro.
 The Guardian reported that they kidnapped four security staff and stole weaponry from a post in Petare, and posted videos on social media promising the military would fight against the government.
 Rioting and arson took place in the area and tear gas was used on civilian protestors.
 After overnight fighting, the soldiers were taken by authorities.
 Five were injured and one person died in the mutiny: a civilian woman who was confused for a protester was killed by members of a colectivo.
 The BBC compared the mutiny to the El Junquito raid a year earlier, which resulted in the death of rebel leader Óscar Pérez.

 On 17 February, five military personnel and snipers were arrested by the Directorate General of Military Counterintelligence in Ureña, Táchira state, after publishing a video in which they declared support for Guaidó.

 During the February 2019 attempt to bring humanitarian aid into Venezuela via the Brazilian and Colombian borders, hundreds of lower level troops fled across the border to seek refuge in Colombia.
 As of 5 April 2019, since the border clashes on 23 February began, 1,285 Venezuelan military personnel and police have broken ranks.
+According to Colombian immigration authorities, as of 24 April 2019, about 1,400 Venezuelan military personnel have broken ranks and crossed the border into Colombia since the border clashes began on 23 February, in addition to 60 that have crossed into Brazil, according to the Brazilian Army.

 During the 30 April 2019 Venezuela uprising, Maduro expelled from the military 54 members, in addition to Cristopher Figuera, who backed Guaidó, among them, "five lieutenant coronels, four majors, four captains, six first lieutenants and 35 sergeants"; 25 military personnel sought asylum in the Brazilian embassy in Caracas.
 According to Voice of America, experts in the United States believe that "there is still a long way to go" for Guaidó to find support among the armed forces, stating that the Atlantic Council described the defection of National Guardsmen as "significant, but insufficient".